jakestanley/setup_linux/README.md

 This adds any required repositories using add-apt-repository.
 It will include repositories that you have to install manually as comments.

 ## install-common.sh
-Install command line programs used commonly in all contexts.
+Install commonly used command line programs.

 ## install-defiance.sh
 Install laptop dependencies, like the NVIDIA Optimus support packages.